 1. Fulfillment of Business Requirements The purchaser should ensure whether the available software meets all the business requirements.
+2. Completeness of Reports: The purchaser should ensure whether the available software of the reports required by business.
 The purchaser should ensure whether the available software can provide all the reports required by business.
 3. Ease of Use The purchaser should ensure whether the available software is easy to operate.
 4. Cost The software should not involve very high installation and running cost.
 5. Reputation of the vendor It should be ensured whether the vendor has good reputation and good track records or not.
 6. Regular updates It should be ensured whether the vendor is prepared to give updates.